simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.md

 Remember, wiping your device will erase all data on the device, so it's important to backup any important files before wiping your device.

+<br/><br/>

 ## Optional Step: Treat Your Crypto Keys as Compromised

+- Create new keys from a clean device and transfer all currencies to the new address as soon as possible
+- Treat your crypto keys as compromised if you have crypto wallets on your compromised device
+- Compromised crypto keys could result in a loss of funds
+- It is important to secure your crypto wallets and keys to maintain the security of your funds
+- Attackers may steal your previous keys and access your funds, so it's crucial to take action to protect them
+- The security of your crypto wallets and keys should be a top priority, especially if you suspect that your device has been compromised.

 If you have crypto wallets on your compromised device, treat your crypto keys as compromised as well.
 Crypto keys are used to access and transfer cryptocurrency, and if they are compromised, it could result in a loss of funds.

 From a clean device, create new keys and transfer all currencies to the new address as soon as possible.
 This will help ensure that your funds are secure and not at risk of being stolen by an attacker who has compromised your previous keys.

 Remember, the security of your crypto wallets and keys is critical for maintaining the security of your funds, so it's important to take steps to secure them if you suspect that your device has been compromised.

+<br/><br/>

 ## Conclusion